stestaub/stestaub.github.io/_posts/2018-02-08-delayed-job-and-non-persited-records.md

 1. Delayed job does not work with Records without IDS
 2. and it does not keep that failed job
+3. avoid passing around non persisted records (And definitely do not pass them to DJ)

 It would be nice if we could pass non persisted records to a job in order to do something with it.
 I'm not sure what is the reason that is not supported.